abhishikat/OOMD-LAB/README.md

    ### (ii) Hostel Management System
    ### (iii) Stock Maintenance System
       Upload Use Case Diagram,  Activity Diagram and  Sequence Diagram of College Information System in the College Information System folder.
 Similarly for (ii) and (iii)

+## MODEL-9 Prepare Use Case Diagram, Activity Diagram and Sequence Diagram for the following systems
+     Prepare Use Case Diagram, Activity Diagram and Sequence Diagram for the following systems
+ ### 1)  Coffee Vending Machine
+ ### 2)  Online Shopping System
+ ### 3)  Railway reservation system

+ ## MODEL-10 Prepare Use Case Diagram, Activity Diagram and Sequence Diagram for the following systems

+    Draw Class, State, Use Case, Activity and Sequence diagram for
+   ### 1.)
+Graphics Editor